Pioneer League (baseball): History

 The Pioneer League began in 1939 with six teams in Idaho and Utah, operating at the Class C level.
 The original six teams were the Boise Pilots, Lewiston Indians, Ogden Reds, Pocatello Cardinals, Salt Lake City Bees, and Twin Falls Cowboys.
 With players in short supply due to World War II, the league suspended operations for the 1943 through 1945 seasons.

 In 1948, the league expanded by adding two teams in Montana; the Billings Mustangs and Great Falls Electrics.
-In these early years, teams in the league either operated independently or were affiliated with Major League Baseball (MLB) or Pacific Coast League (PCL) parent clubs, as the PCL was attempting to grow (but ultimately failed) into a major league.
+In these early years, teams in the league either operated independently or were affiliated with Major League Baseball (MLB) or Pacific Coast League (PCL) parent clubs, as the PCL was attempting to grow into a third major league (a bid that ultimately failed).
 When MLB's Los Angeles Dodgers displaced the PCL's Hollywood Stars in 1958, the Stars relocated and became the "new" Salt Lake City Bees, remaining in the PCL and taking away the Pioneer League's largest market.

 By 1959, the Pioneer League was down to six teams; Billings and Great Falls along with the Boise Braves, Idaho Falls Russets, Missoula Timberjacks, and Pocatello Athletics.
 The league operated at the Class A level for one year (1963), before changing to Rookie league in 1964, when there were only four teams in the league; the Idaho Falls Angels, Magic Valley Cowboys, Pocatello Chiefs, and Treasure Valley Cubs.
 By 1978, the league had again grown to eight teams — Billings and Idaho Falls along with the Butte Copper Kings, Calgary Cardinals, Great Falls Giants, Helena Phillies, Lethbridge Dodgers, and Medicine Hat Blue Jays.
-With the exception of 1986 (when there were six teams), there have been eight teams in the league since then.
+With the exception of 1986 (when there were six teams), there have been at least eight teams in the league since then.

 In 2016, total league attendance was 616,686, down slightly from the 2015 total of 633,622.